shaunc44/web_crawler_edgar/README.md

 * For example, Sequoia Fund is a mutual fund, but they do not file a 13F.
 However, Sequoia's institutional manager, "Ruane, Cunniff & Goldfarb Inc", does file a 13F.
-Therefore, by using Ruane Cunniff's CIK you can successfully locate Sequoia's 13F and parse its holdings.
+Therefore, by using Ruane Cunniff's CIK you can successfully locate the 13F that reflects Sequoia's holdings.

 * If you need help searching for valid CIKs this website helps:
 https://www.sec.gov/edgar/searchedgar/cik.htm